This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 There were hundreds of ants in the cat food.
 And then I saw that there were hundreds more on the floor, making the trek to and from the back door.
 To be honest I was a little surprised that it bothered her, since she loved playing with and eating pretty much all bugs.
 But I guess we agreed that ants in cat food are as gross as ants in people food.

-I cleaned out the cat food dish, took care of the ants, and watched things more closely.
+I cleaned out the cat food dish, took care of the ants (both indoors and outside), and watched things more closely.
 But still, it was something I had to deal with every year, at least once.
 When ants come into the back of the house from our backyard, the cat food is usually the only food they can find, and they find it quickly.

-How to keep ants out of cat food
+How to keep ants out of pet food

 About five years ago I decided that there had to be a way to keep ants out of the cat food proactively, and I tried a few things that I found online.
 They all involved placing the cat’s food dish inside another dish or tray that was filled with water, or spreading petroleum jelly on the outside of the dish, or a combination of the two.